Research In Action

 During the holidays, many of us travel far and wide by car to visit loved ones, often with dogs along for the ride.
 To drive safely with both people and dogs in tow, here are guidelines to share based on my knowledge of human occupant protection since there’s almost no scientific foundation for pet safety in cars in the peer-reviewed literature.

-First and foremost, restrain dogs when driving, using a pet harness or crate.
+First and foremost, retrain dogs when driving, using a pet harness or crate.
 Unrestrained pets share the same characteristics as another dangerous distraction--texting while driving:

 - Hands off the wheel can occur when the driver pets the dog or holds the dog back.